-Fall color primer 4a: Sumac setting the landscape on fire
+Fall primer: Sumac setting the landscape on fire

 Another early source of fall color is sumac, genus Rhus.
 In SE Michigan it can be seen in the strips of ground between roads and cultivated fields, in the margins of woodlands, and in waste areas.
 Depending on the species, it may also be used in landscaping.
 It’s a wonderful, at times spectacular, source of reds and oranges, with a few hints of gold thrown in for good measure.
 Because the plant size varies so much, sumac affords the photographer opportunities for capturing both landscape impact and intimate details.